Augustus A. White

-Augustus A. White III (born June 4, 1936) is the Ellen and Melvin Gordon Distinguished Professor of Medical Education and Professor of Orthopedic Surgery at Harvard Medical School and a former Orthopaedic Surgeon-in-Chief at Beth Israel Hospital, Boston, Massachusetts.
+Augustus A. White III (born June 4, 1936) is an American surgeon who is the Ellen and Melvin Gordon Distinguished Professor of Medical Education and Professor of Orthopedic Surgery at Harvard Medical School and a former Orthopaedic Surgeon-in-Chief at Beth Israel Hospital, Boston, Massachusetts.
 White was the first African American medical student at Stanford, surgical resident at Yale University, professor of medicine at Yale, and department head at a Harvard-affiliated hospital (Beth Israel Hospital).

 Biography

-White was born on June 4, 1936 in Memphis, Tennessee to his father, Augustus A. White Jr., and mother Vivian White.
+White was born on June 4, 1936, in Memphis, Tennessee, to his father, Augustus A. White Jr., and mother Vivian White.
 When he was eight, his father, a doctor, died unexpectedly.
 White and his mother moved in with an aunt and uncle.
 At thirteen, White left Tennessee to attend Northfield Mount Hermon School in Mount Hermon, Massachusetts.
 Upon graduation, White enrolled at Brown University, earning a B.A. in psychology and varsity letters in football and lacrosse.
 He then attended Stanford University Medical School, serving as student body President and graduating in 1961.

 After graduating from medical school, White served as an intern at the University of Michigan Medical Center, a general surgery resident at Presbyterian Medical Center, San Francisco, CA, and an orthopedic resident at Yale Medical Center.

+From 1966 to 1968, White served as Captain in the United States Army Medical Corps.
+From August 1966 to August 1967, he served as a combat surgeon at the 85th Evacuation Hospital in Qui Nhon, Vietnam.
+During his deployment, he volunteered during his off-duty time at the St. Francis Leprosarium, earning a Bronze Star for this work, as well as for a volunteer mission to help retrieve an injured soldier from a mountainside.

 Following his military service, White earned a Ph.D. in biomechanics from the Karolinska Institute in Stockholm, Sweden.
-Upon returning to the United States and to Yale University, White was appointed Assistant Professor of Orthopedic Surgery (1969-1972), Associate Professor of Orthopedic Surgery (1972-1976), and Professor of Orthopedic Surgery (1977-1978).
+Upon returning to the United States and to Yale University, White was appointed assistant professor of Orthopedic Surgery (1969-1972), Associate Professor of Orthopedic Surgery (1972-1976), and Professor of Orthopedic Surgery (1977-1978).
 White was recruited to Beth Israel Hospital in 1978 as Orthpaedic Surgeon-in-Chief, serving in that position until 1991.
 At Beth Israel, he also served as Chief of the Spine Surgery Division (1991-1992) and Director of the Daniel E. Hogan Spine Fellowship Program (1983-2003).
 While at Beth Israel, White was Professor of Orthopaedic Surgery (1978-) and Ellen and Melvin Gordon Professor of Medical Education (2001-) at Harvard Medical School and Professor of Orthopaedic Surgery (1978-), Harvard-MIT Division of Health Sciences and Technology.